cloudmesh-community/book/chapters/in/box.md

 The query string used in a search can include object names, description, text content, or other object data.

     items = client.search().query(<query string>, file_extensions = ['png', 'txt'], fields = ['name', 'description'])
-    for entry in items.entries:
+    for item in items:
-        print(entry.id)
+        print(item.name)

 ### Shared links
 Shared links give read-only access to a file through a URL.
 Specifying the access level of a shared link determines whether users will need to authenticate with Box in order to view the file.